-If you are covered by another health plan, let the Administrative Office know.
+If you are covered by another health plan, let the Administrative Office and the applicable Claims Administrator (Cigna or Express Scripts) know.
 The Plan will then coordinate benefits, which usually results in you paying for less of your health expenses.
 You can never receive more from your health plans than you are charged by your doctor and other providers.

 Many people enroll in more than one health care plan in order to protect themselves against the high costs of medical or dental care.
-To keep the cost of Plan benefits as low as possible, the Administrative Office coordinates benefit payments with other health care plans, Medicare, and other governmental plans, and in situations where a person has dual coverage under the Plan.
+To keep the cost of Plan benefits as low as possible, benefit payments under the Plan are coordinated with other health care plans, Medicare, and other governmental plans, and in situations where a person has dual coverage under the Plan.